mammadu/Body-transformation-101/README.md

   - Have an adequate workout plan
   - Stay consistent

-### Setting your weight loss goal
+### Setting your weight goal

-- How much weight should I lose?
+- How do I determine my goal weight?
   - Whatever the doctor says
   - BMI
   - Body fat percentage